Number Plate Recognition and video site access control solution for protective coatings world leader Belzona Polymerics.

 The new equipment was to connecting to the old building via a new outbuilding over a combination of new and old network infrastructure.
 The network required segregated earthing for chemical and fire safety, enforcing the use of fibre optic networking.
 This meant that all systems had to be network capable to communicate across site as no direct copper cables would be allowed.

-The existing fob system used across the site is required to allow controlled access and would need to be integrated into the new access control system.
+The existing fob system used across the site is required to allow controlled access and would need to be integrated into the new access control security system.

 An automated raising barrier was identified as the most suitable traffic control option, utilising a camera mounted at number plate height we are able to read number plates under the barrier boom as the vehicle approaches.
 The number plates are processed by a controller with integrated database, this holds the advantage of number plates being accepted even if their is a loss in network connectivity and is administered from software on the reception PC.